upendrakda/DSA/README.md

     - Push the result back onto the stack.
 - After complete evaluation, the stack contains a single value.
 - This value represents the final result of the prefix expression.

 ---

+### 🧠 Algorithm: Evaluation of Prefix Expression Using Stack

+1. Start
+2. Declare stack
+    - Define an integer stack with array data[MAX]
+    - Initialize top = -1
+3. Read prefix expression
+    - Input the prefix expression as a string
+4. Reverse the prefix expression
+5. Scan the reversed expression from left to right
+6. If character is an operand
+    - Convert character to integer
+    - Push the value onto the stack
+7. If character is an operator
+    - Pop the top element as op1
+    - Pop the next element as op2
+    - Perform the operation op2 operator op1
+    - Push the result onto the stack
+8. Repeat steps 6 and 7 until end of expression
+9. Pop final result
+    - Pop the remaining value from the stack
+10. Display the result
+11. Stop

+---